Top of the page

-Back pain has many possible causes.
-It is often related to problems with muscles and ligaments of the back.
+In most cases, there isn't a clear cause for back pain.
+It may be related to problems with muscles and ligaments of the back.
 It may also be related to problems with the nerves, discs, or bones of the back.
 Moving, lifting, standing, sitting, or sleeping in an awkward way can strain the back.
-Sometimes children do not notice the injury until later.

 Although it may hurt a lot, back pain usually improves on its own within several weeks.
 Most children recover in 12 weeks or less.
-Using good home treatment and being careful not to stress the back can help your child feel better sooner.
+Using self-care, such as heat or ice and light activity (like walking), can help your child feel better sooner.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: